Specifications of a Cellular Modem

 Carrier Aggregation Overview

 Carrier aggregation is a core feature of modern LTE and 5G cellular modems and is critical for reliability and performance.
-Understanding how to interpret carrier aggregation specifications is an important part of evaluating a cellular modem.
+Understanding how to interpret carrier aggregation specifications is important in evaluating a cellular modem.

-In a nutshell, carrier aggregation allows a modem to combine multiple frequency bands to deliver faster and more reliable performance.
-Carrier aggregation technology is available on LTE Advanced modems (Cat-6+) and 5G.
+In summary, carrier aggregation allows a modem to combine multiple frequency bands to deliver faster and more reliable performance.
+This technology is available on LTE Advanced modems (Cat-6+) and all 5G modems.
+However, the level of carrier aggregation a modem supports can vary widely.

 By combining bands, your device can take better advantage of any signal it finds around you.